Sibo-Ding/ECO395M-ML-Homeworks/Exercise 4/Exercise-4-Answer.md

 ## Market segmentation

-I want to separate 7882 users into several market segments, based on the categories of their Twitter posts.
-From the below data summary, most third quantiles are 1, and most maximums are above 10, meaning variables are highly right-skewed.
+I want to separate 7882 users into several market segments, based on interest categories of their Twitter posts.
+From the data summary below, most third quantiles are 1 or 2, and most maximums are above 10, meaning variables are highly right-skewed.

     ##     chatter       current_events      travel       photo_sharing
     ##  Min.   : 0.000   Min.   :0.000   Min.   : 0.000   Min.   : 0.000